#1 Ranked Children’s Hospital by U.S. News & World Report

-The Kawasaki Disease Program at Boston Children's Hospital provides coordinated care for patients with Kawasaki Disease, both during the acute phase and in long-term follow-up.
+The Kawasaki Disease Program at Boston Children's Hospital - part of the #1 ranked Heart Center - provides coordinated care for patients with Kawasaki Disease, both during the acute phase and in long-term follow-up.

 Kawasaki disease is a rare condition that can cause inflammation in many of the tissues and blood vessels of a child’s body, including her mouth, skin, eyes and lymph nodes.
 The cause is unknown, but if the symptoms are recognized early, kids with Kawasaki disease can fully recover within a few days.
 If left untreated, it can lead to serious complications that can affect the heart.